COBRA and Short-Term Disability Insurance Is Your Employer Comparing Rates for Both?

 Coverage can be purchased through the employer, an individual health plan offered through an

-association or as a standalone disability policy.
+association or as a standalone disability support melbourne.
 If the employer offers paid vacation, sick leave,

 or other benefits, employees can choose between COBRA and other continuation benefits at the